 Optional configurations for simulations

-Optional configurations for simulations in Gatling Enterprise.
+Optional configurations for simulations in Gatling Enterprise Edition.

 Optional configurations for simulations

-In addition to the standard configuration options, Gatling Enterprise provides several optional configurations for simulations.
+In addition to the standard configuration options, Gatling Enterprise Edition provides several optional configurations for simulations.
 These options allow you to customize the behavior of your simulations to better suit your testing needs.

 Load generator parameters